-The aim for this post is to give you a brief overview of what is classed as non standard construction and how you may be able to purchase a non standard construction property with bad credit.
+The aim for this post is to give you a brief overview of what is classed as non standard construction and how you may be able to purchase a property with Non Standard Construction Bad Credit Mortgages.

 What is non standard construction?

-Simply put, non standard is a property made from anything other than Brick or Stone walls with a Tiled or Slate roof.
-So that could be Wood or Steel framed buildings, homes made from concrete, No fines or something more modern such as modular homes as we starting to see from companies coming through.
+Simply put, non standard construction is a term used to describe a property made from anything other than Brick or Stone walls with a Tiled or Slate roof.
+This would include Wood or Steel framed buildings, homes made from concrete, No fines or something more modern such as modular homes as we starting to see from companies coming through.

 What is Bad Credit?

 There is no formal definition of bad credit, it could be a lot of arrears, a couple of defaults or CCJs or maybe just one or 2 defaults/CCJs which were registered recently.
 For the purposes of this post, I will work on the assumption that we are talking about multiple defaults dated within the last 3-4 years or discharged from bankruptcy within the last 5 years.